Find A Recycling Center Near You

 Recycling just one ton of plastic saves:

-And by reusing drink containers like water bottles, you can save up to 100 disposable bottles every year.
-So if you’re wondering how to recycle plastic bottles at home and help the environment, you’re doing the right thing.
+By reusing drink containers like water bottles, you can save up to 100 disposable bottles every year.
+So, if you’re wondering how to recycle plastic bottles at home and help the environment, you’re doing the right thing.
 The problem is that the process is a bit confusing.

-There are so many types of plastic, so many regulations, and not enough good information.
-This drives a lot of people to give up and throw it away.
+There are so many types of plastic, regulations, and insufficient information, which drives many people to give up and throw it away.

 Let’s start with plastic that can go in the recycling bin: